 Carbonara – Authentic recipe

 Lazio crestFrom Lazio.
 What is Carbonara?
 If You ask an Englishman they’ll probably tell you it’s a dish prepared with cream and ham!
-Nooooooo!!!!! ;-) More crimes against Italian food have been commited under the name of Carbonara than any other dish.
+Nooooooo!!!!! 😉 More crimes against Italian food have been committed under the name of Carbonara than any other dish.

 • 600 grams spaghetti or bucatini